 We welcome input from individual consumers and groups representing their interests.

+This consultation has now closed.
 After considering your feedback, we will construct and send a focused data request to providers of non-workplace pensions, to establish an evidence base from which to test the existence and scale of any problems identified.
 In parallel, we will undertake qualitative consumer research.

 Later in 2018, we plan to publish a paper which will provide feedback on the themes arising from the responses to the discussion paper and the data collection.
 If the evidence demonstrates the existence of consumer harm, we will subsequently consult on proposals to remedy this.